Due to COVID-19: ORS staff are currently working from home.

 Emmanuel Songsore holds a PhD in Geography and Interdisciplinary Environment and Sustainability from Western University.
 Prior to joining Laurier, he worked as an educational developer at Western University, where he provided pedagogical training for faculty across campus and worked on research projects across disciplines.
 Emmanuel focuses on identifying, promoting and managing high value/impact research opportunities in the social sciences and humanities.

-Matthew works one-on-one with faculty at the Brantford campus to identify funding opportunities and to support the development of successful research grants.
-His work includes reviewing and providing feedback on grant applications, delivering workshops about grant opportunities and grant writing principles, and meeting with faculty to develop multi-year research funding plans.
+The Research Facilitator, Brantford works one-on-one with faculty at the Brantford campus to identify funding opportunities and to support the development of successful research grants.
+This work includes reviewing and providing feedback on grant applications, delivering workshops about grant opportunities and grant writing principles, and meeting with faculty to develop multi-year research funding plans.